-As of June 30, 2010 we have not utilized any portion of this agreement as we feel its use would cause significant dilution to our shareholders if it were executed at the Company's depressed shares price.
-We continue to review our options as to using this agreement in the future, if and when it would serve the best interest of the company and our shareholders.
+As of March 31, 2011 we have not utilized any portion of this agreement as we feel its use would cause significant dilution to our shareholders if it were executed at the Company's depressed shares price.
+Upon extensive review we have concluded that this agreement is no longer in the best interest of the company and our shareholderse.